robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 LOWER([atvykimo_ar_isvykimo_uosto_valstybes_pavadinimas]) LIKE N'žaliojo%';
 ```

-Lastly I see that the column of the country the ship is arriving from/departing to has entries where the country is unknown and is marked as NENURODYTA.
+Lastly I see that the column of the country the ship is arriving from/departing to has entries where the country is unknown and is marked as *NENURODYTA*.
 I see that in all the other columns unknown or missing entries are marked as NULL except for this column.
 Therefore, I will change the unknown entries to NULL to keep everything standartized.

 ```sql
 UPDATE Laivas_edited